Late one morning in the Hawthorne Grill, a restaurant on Sunset Boulevard in Los Angeles, a couple of young Brits called Honey Bunny (Amanda Plummer

 ) pays boxer Butch Coolidge (Bruce Willis

 ) to throw his next fight.
 Jules and Vincent arrive; though it's only a few hours after their visit to the Valley, the two hit men are sporting gym clothes in place of the suits they wore earlier in the day.
 While Jules heads to the men's room, Vincent goes to the bar and encounters Butch.
-The men take an instant dislike to each other.
+The men take an instant disliking to each other.
 Vincent insults Butch but before Butch can retaliate, Marsellus calls Vincent over and embraces him.
 Marsellus is leaving town that evening and Vincent is to take Marsellus' wife, Mia (Uma Thurman

 ), out for dinner to keep her entertained.
 Rumors abound that Marsellus gravely wounded another associate, Antoine, who he believed had been improperly friendly with Mia, so Vincent is nervous.
 Before picking Mia up, he visits his drug dealer, Lance (Eric Stoltz